ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/changes/what-is-changes-api.dotnet.markdown

 * The Changes API is a Push Notifications service, that allows a RavenDB Client to receive messages from a RavenDB Server regarding events that occurred on the server.
-* A client can subscribe to events related to **all** documents, indexes, operations, counters, or time series, as well as to a **particular event** of interest.
+* A client can subscribe to events related to documents, indexes, operations, counters, or time series.
 * The Changes API enables you to notify users of various changes, without requiring any expensive polling.